BracketSpace/Notification-BuddyPress/readme.txt

 == Description ==

-This is an extension for [Notification plugin](https://wordpress.org/plugins/notification/).
+This is an extension for the [Notification WordPress plugin](https://bracketspace.com/notification/).

 See the list of all available triggers below.